 Aerospace Bristol is a new award-winning aviation museum located on the historically significant Filton Airfield.
 Having experienced the conversion of the Grade II listed Hangar 16S into a museum that houses the Bristol Aero Collection of 8000 artefacts and Bristol-built aircraft, visitors are lead into a new tailor-made building for the star of the show; Concorde Alpha Foxtrot, the last in the series of 20 planes to be built and the last ever Concorde to fly.

-Appointed in 2011 as architect for the new Aerospace Bristol museum in Filton, we began the process armed with a set of priorities that experience had shown were important to the all clients in this sector.
+Appointed in 2011 as architect for the new Aerospace Bristol museum in Filton, we began the process armed with a set of priorities that experience had shown were important to clients in this sector.
 These included the need to balance operator requirements with those of visitors, to identify and harness funding and revenue generating opportunities, and to provide an integrated approach to interpretative and architectural design.
 While common to nearly all projects, however, this framework is always recalibrated in response to nature of the people and places we are engaged with, and at Aerospace Bristol a number of unique characteristics and constraints quickly emerged.
 In relation to placemaking, the most conspicuous of these was the absence of any clear masterplan for the site.

 In relation to programme and budget, the landowner’s ambitions to develop the site coupled with the Museum’s increasing overheads as they mobilised a growing team of staff, was a key consideration.
 In relation to the stewardship of Concorde and other precious artefacts, the pressure of time brought urgency to an already complicated conservation strategy.
 And in relation to establishing momentum and funding streams, the HLF’s stringent scrutiny of heritage significance and activity planning, added additional layers of complexity.